suneric98/Text-Flavour-Facilitator/README.md

 ## Authors: Eric Sun, Nathaniel Taylor

 This is a personal project.
-We want to be able to add emojis to text.
+Our goal is to add emojis to text to make it more "flavorful" and more human interpretable.
+This project is built using pytorch, and data is collected from reddit's r/copypasta

 ### Libraries Required:

-praw
-pandas
++ emoji
++ torch
++ gensim